Jeremymcg88/Employee-Tracker/README.md

-# Express-Note-Taker
+# Employee-Tracker

 ![MIT](https://img.shields.io/badge/license-MIT-green.svg)

 ## Description

-[ Note taking application that can write, save, and delete notes.
-This application incorporates Express.js.
-The information is then saved and returned with JSON]
+[By implementing Node.js, Inquirer, and MySQL we are able to create a CMS (content management system) that will allow companies to view, manage, and change their employee database. sensitive information is protected by node env]

 ## Table of Contents